diivvss/Music-Madness/README.md

   -Android port available!

-  -Install to your device with the given "functioningAPK.apk"
+  -Install to your device with the given ChordProgression.apk